betagouv/Aidants_Connect/README.md

 export LIBRARY_PATH=$LIBRARY_PATH:/usr/local/opt/openssl/lib/
 ```

-Create a `.env` file at the root of the project with the following entries:
+Create a `.env` file at the root of the project

+Add the following entries to the `.env` file:
 ```
 HOST= <insert_your_data> #e.g. http://localhost:8000